Skip to content

 Manage subscriptions

 Webhooks are managed through the BSR API.
-The easiest way to interact with it is to use the generated Connect client.
+The easiest way to interact with the API is to use the generated Connect client.
 Users with the Admin role in a repository can manage webhook subscriptions for that repository.

 Below is an example of managing webhooks using the BSR Webhook service.
 First, fetch the generated go module from the connect-go template if you didn't in the previous step: